public-key-cryptography/public-key-editor/README.md

-	ta with a base-16 separator to make it base-64; the public key ciphers were rearranged; errors in the readMessage method were corrected so that the messages and attached files are detached and dis- played correctly for encrypted and unencrypted emails; a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message; another Xlint error was corrected; the SavedEmails class was modified to sort the emails in chronological order and to view, save, or delete the attached files; and the mail class is being upgraded to save the message states in the mail directory and to send and retrieve users' public keys.
+	ta with a base-16 separator to make it base-64; the public key ciphers were rearranged; errors in the readMessage method were corrected so that the messages and attached files are detached and dis- played correctly for encrypted and unencrypted emails; a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message; the SavedEmails class was modified to sort the emails in chronological order and to view, save, or delete the at- tached files and edit the messages; an error in the saveAttachedFile method which called the view- AttachedFile was corrected because the method was modified for the SavedEmails class; the mouse- listener was modified so that the view or save attached file dialog box doesn't appear if a saved message is being edited; and the mail class is being upgraded to save the message states in the mail directory or email server and to send and retrieve users' public keys.